 Bullet charts (also known as the: thermometer graph) gives you a way to quickly see how well a given metric is performing against target benchmarks.
 These only measure horizontally.

-Although our product supports most data visualization tools in the market, GURUS Business Intelligence is installed with Google Data Studio and a number of foundational report templates.
+Although our product supports most data visualization tools in the market, Business Intelligence for NetSuite, Powered by GURUS, is installed with Google Data Studio and a number of foundational report templates.
 To learn more or receive training on Google Data Studio, click here.

 Both databases and data warehouses are systems that store data, yet, they serve very different purposes.

 A database stores real-time information about one particular part of your business.
 Its main job is to process the daily transactions that your company makes; e.g., recording which items have sold.
 Databases handle massive volumes of simple queries very quickly.

 A data warehouse, on the other hand, is a system that pulls together data from many different sources within an organization for reporting and analysis.
 The reports created from complex queries within a data warehouse are used to make business decisions.

 A data warehouse stores historical data about your business so that you can analyze and pull insights from it.
 It does not store current information, nor is it updated in real-time.

 The GURUS Business Intelligence system architecture leverages the Google BigQuery Data Warehouse to allow for a more complex reporting that is difficult to achieve directly via the NetSuite database.
 Its optimized data model allows for better reporting across tables.
 This quickly accesses higher volumes of data and allows for the consolidation of data within NetSuite and other external data sets (CRM, WMS, POS, etc.).

 GURUS Business Intelligence is integrated with Google Big Query where an optimized Netsuite Data Model resides.
 Click here to learn more about Google BigQuery.